-These soft skills complement the technical capabilities of workers and encourage people to give their best version, which benefits both their professional development and the business strategy itself.
+These soft skills complement employees’ technical skills and encourage people to be the best version of themselves, which benefits both their professional development and the business strategy itself.

-Given their growing importance, we will help you understand what soft skills are and which are most in demand.
+Given their growing importance, we will help you understand what soft skills are and which are the most demanded ones.

-Soft skills are a combination of skills, attitudes, habits, and personality traits that enable people to perform better in the workplace beyond their objectives and regardless of their education level or role in the company.
+Soft skills are a combination of abilities, attitudes, habits and personality traits that enable people to perform better in the workplace, regardless of their level of education or role in the organization.

-Skills such as communication, leadership, and empathy are increasingly in demand in recruitment and selection processes and help people thrive socially and personally at work.
+Skills such as communication, leadership and empathy are increasingly sought after in recruitment and selection processes and help people thrive in the workplace, socially and personally.

 Keep in mind that these skills are constantly needed in different contexts, as you can see in these examples:

-- To present an idea or a project, you use communication skills.
+• To present an idea or project, you use communication skills.

-- To deal with unforeseen events, you need a critical spirit and flexibility.
+• To solve unforeseen problems, you need a critical mind and flexibility.

-Soft skills are learned throughout people’s life and professional experience in the process of practice and error, so they need more time to develop compared to hard skills.
+Soft skills are learned throughout a person’s life and professional experience in a process of practice and error, so they take more time to develop compared to hard skills.

-Traditionally, leadership, self-discipline, and organizational skills have been 3 of the primary soft skills because they allow you to enhance your teams’ skills and achieve the best version of yourself.
+Traditionally, leadership, self-discipline and organization have been 3 of the leading soft skills because they allow you to improve the ones of your teams, but also to achieve the best version of yourself.

-Let’s look at 10 others that are equally strategic and valued in different types of recruitment.
+Here are 10 other soft skills that are equally strategic and valued in different types of hiring.

 Flexibility

-Flexibility, especially in digital environments, is increasingly required in contexts requiring transversal and multipurpose teams to combine projects successfully.
+Flexibility, especially in digital environments, is increasingly in demand in contexts that require transversal and multipurpose teams to successfully combine projects.

-Likewise, recruitment agencies and headhunters are looking for profiles willing to learn new soft skills.
+Recruiters and headhunters are also looking for profiles that are willing to continuously learn new soft skills.

 Creativity

-Having creative people in your teams fosters innovation in your company, but it is also involved in the ability to resolve conflicts.
+Having creative people in your teams promotes innovation in your company, but creativity is also linked to the ability to resolve conflicts.

 Communication

-Communication in its full spectrum, including active listening and the ability to express oneself in public, is becoming an increasingly necessary skill.
+Communication in all its forms, including active listening and the ability to express oneself in public, is becoming an increasingly necessary skill.

-Communicating effectively becomes a strategic tool for building professional relationships with colleagues, clients, supervisors, etc.
+Knowing how to communicate effectively is becoming a strategic tool for building professional relationships with colleagues, clients, supervisors, etc.

 Resilience